ThanoRA: Task Heterogeneity-Aware Multi-Task Low-Rank Adaptation: Introduction

-We first observe that \textit{different tasks often exhibit varying degrees of differences in complexity and characteristics across various aspects}.
-For example, as shown in~\Cref{fig:motivation}(c), some tasks involve simpler visual content but more complex textual information, while others present the opposite pattern.
-Such heterogeneity indicates that \textbf{different tasks have distinct demands on the representational capacity at different layers.} Consequently, applying a uniform adaptation strategy across tasks may fail to capture these complexity differences, resulting in suboptimal resource allocation.
-Motivated by this observation, we propose \textbf{Heterogeneity-Aware Subspace Initialization (HASI)}.
+Prior studies have shown that LoRA modules exhibit varying representational requirements across layers and modules, necessitating different rank configurations~\cite{zhang2023adalora}.
+In the context of multi-task learning, we further extend this conclusion by observing that different tasks present heterogeneous representational demands across different layers.
+As illustrated in \cref{fig:motivation}.d, consider a concrete example: some tasks involve relatively simple visual content but require complex textual reasoning, whereas others display the opposite pattern.
+This heterogeneity results in divergent representational capacities required by the foundation model at different layers, as reflected in the accompanying bar chart.
+While this example illustrates visual–textual heterogeneity, real tasks exhibit multidimensional variations that further accentuate representational differences.
+Consequently, applying a uniform adaptation strategy in multi-task training may fail to capture these complexity differences, leading to suboptimal resource allocation.
+This motivates us to \textbf{allocate low-rank resources in a task-aware manner, aligning the representational capacity at each layer with the heterogeneous demands of different tasks.} To this end, we propose \textbf{Heterogeneity-Aware Subspace Initialization (HASI)}.
 Specifically, task-specific priors are extracted based on instruction-previewed SVD, as similarly employed in~\cite{yang2024corda}.
 We then estimate task heterogeneity via the spectral entropy of singular values, which serves as a proxy for the subspace complexity required by each task.
 Based on the relative heterogeneity of each task, we partition the $R$-dimensional subspace spanned by the LoRA modules at each layer.
 Each task-specific subspace is then initialized with the truncated singular vectors corresponding to its allocated dimension, enabling fine-grained, layer-wise knowledge injection tailored to task complexity.